-NextGEN Gallery appears to be the best gallery plugin for WordPress.
+As of this month - August 2012 - the NextGEN Gallery plugin appears to be the best gallery plugin for WordPress.
 It has an astonishing 5.5 million downloads and over 2,000 positive ratings.
 But I wanted to discover if there were drawbacks to this impressive plugin and in what situations would other plugins suit users better.
-So along with NextGEN Gallery I’ll be looking at DM Albums and WP J Query Lightbox plugins.
+So along with NextGEN Gallery I'll be looking at DM Albums and WP J Query Lightbox plugins.

 The other two plugins aren't slackers and boast pretty fine download figures too, with over 90,000 and 180,000 respectively.
 With a wealth of choice on WordPress for gallery plugin options, this blog post and accompanying video will help you get a clearer idea what's important to you as a WordPress user and so what suits your situation.

 With lots of plugins available, it makes it hard to choose.
 Hopefully this will help!

 Click to View the Video, click bottom right button to view full screen, or to the left of that to view on Youtube with Chaptering